markabrahams/node-net-snmp/README.md

 `DEFINITIONS ::= BEGIN` in the MIB file, and is often the very first thing present in a MIB file.

-Note that if your MIB dependends on ("imports") definitions from other MIB files, these must be loaded first e.g. the popular **IF-MIB** uses definitions from the **IANAifType-MIB**, which therefore must be loaded first.
+Note that if your MIB depends on ("imports") definitions from other MIB files, these must be loaded first e.g. the popular **IF-MIB** uses definitions from the **IANAifType-MIB**, which therefore must be loaded first.
 These dependencies are listed in the **IMPORTS** section of a MIB module, usually near the top of a MIB file.
 The pre-loaded "base" MIB modules contain